dzaba1/dzaba1.github.io/dotNet.md

 ## How to perform a deep copy of any object automatically?

-The easiest way is to use the `BinaryFormatter` but the type has to be serailzable.
+The easiest way is to use the `BinaryFormatter` but the type has to be serializable.

 ## What are generic constraints?

 Generics looks like passing types as definition parameters.

-Having that you can make a collection without boxing/unboxing and with fulfiling abstraction.
+Having that you can make a collection without boxing/unboxing and with fulfilling abstraction.

 Example: `List<T>`